ivanteso/memory_game/README.md

 ## Functionality

-- __Shuffle Cards__: the cards are shiffled automatically every time a new game is started
+- __Shuffle Cards__: the cards are shuffled automatically every time a new game is started
 - __Match Check__: the game has a class system based function that check if the 2 cards clicked are the same or not
-- __Moves Counter__: a counter function increse by 1 the number of moves every time two cards are shown to the player
+- __Moves Counter__: a counter function increase by 1 the number of moves every time two cards are shown to the player
 - __Star Rating__: based on the moves number, the player get a star-based rate - __Timer__: it simply take track of the game time.
 It starts at the first card click and then stop when all the cards are matched
 - __Restart__: a button to restart the game
-- __End game modal__: once the game is fnished, a congratulation modal appear reporting the game results (time, stars gained and number of moves) and a button to restart the game
+- __End game modal__: once the game is finished, a congratulation modal appear reporting the game results (time, stars gained and number of moves) and a button to restart the game

 ## Requirements